kdheepak/blog/content/09-power.md

 $|V| = 110 = \frac{155.5634}{\sqrt{2}}$

-The RMS value of $v$ is what is read by a voltmeter
+The RMS value of $v$ is what is read by a voltmeter.

 # Expression for power

-Let voltage and current be expressed by
+Let voltage and current be expressed by:

 $v_{an} = V_{max} \cos(\omega t + \theta)$